Welcome to the University of Toledo Composition Program

 The University of Toledo's Composition Program houses first and second semester writing courses.
 Each year, approximately 3000 students take classes in our program. including ENGL 1110 College Composition I, ENGL 1130 College Composition II: Academic Discourses and Disciplines, ENGL 2950 Scientific and Technical Report Writing, and ENGL 2960 Professional and Business Writing.
 To find out more about our range of first and second semester writing courses, click on the Common Syllabi and Course Description links.

-Our instructors consist of tenured faculty, full-time lecturers, graduate student teaching assistants, and adjunct faculty members.
-Our instructors include faculty with Ph.D. degrees in English, Rhetoric and Composition, and American Studies, along with M.A. and M.F.A. degrees in various humanities related fields.
+Our instructors consist of tenured professors, full-time lecturers, graduate student teaching assistants, and adjunct faculty members.
+Our instructors include instructors with Ph.D. degrees in English, Rhetoric and Composition, and American Studies, along with M.A. and M.F.A. degrees in various humanities related fields.
 To learn more about our dedicated faculty members, click on the Faculty link.
 You can also visit our Faculty Recognition page to learn more about the tremendous work faculty are doing in our program.

 The mission of the UT Composition Program addresses the goals we have for our writing courses, focusing on four areas we believe are vital to student success.
 To read more about our program's mission, click on the Mission link.